-A Tamworth Changing Places Facility is now complete and the Accessible Transport Hub shelter will soon be built in the heart of the CBD’s Bicentennial Park.
+The Changing Places and Accessible Transport Hub project is now complete in the heart of the CBD’s Bicentennial Park.

 Why is this project so important?

-Many residents living with chronic illness, disability or those in advanced age and their carers often avoid visiting high-profile public places like Tamworth's CBD as it can be extremely difficult to clean or change an adult without the necessary equipment.
+Many residents living with chronic illness, disability or those in advanced age and their carers often avoid visiting high-profile public places las it can be extremely difficult to clean or change an adult without the necessary equipment.

-Providing a facility like the Changing Places Facility & Accessible Transport Hub only 100m from the Peel Street shops will provide these residents with the confidence to get out and about in Tamworth.
+Facilities such as the Changing Places Facility & Accessible Transport Hub only 100m from the Peel Street shops provides these residents with the confidence to get out and about in Tamworth.

-We expect the facility to accommodate a high level of daily use from both our local residents, as well as visitors travelling through our region.
+The facility has been open for 12 months and has seen a high level of use from local residents, as well as visitors travelling through our region.

 Can I access the new facility?

-Residents and visitors with a Master Locksmiths Access Key (MLAK) will be able to access the facility.
+Residents and visitors with a Master Locksmiths Access Key (MLAK) are able to access the facility.

 This is a nationally used key that allows Australia's disabled community to access specialised equipment while preventing vandalism.

-The hub will encompass both purpose-designed change facilities for the elderly and disabled communities and their carers, as well as nearby parking and transport infrastructure to assist with the loading and unloading of wheelchairs.
+The hub encompasses both purpose-designed change facilities for the elderly and disabled communities and their carers, as well as nearby parking and transport infrastructure to assist with the loading and unloading of wheelchairs.

 - a height-adjustable adult-sized change table